 You want to own your system, not someone else.
 Involving yourself with a company that offers PPA or lease agreements changes who you pay.
 Instead of utilities getting your money, now your solar company does.
 This company reaps the profits and federal incentives you could get and only offers you a slightly lower bill you continue to pay for years.
 Additionally, when your agreement is over, or if not renewed, the equipment is uninstalled, and you are back at the mercy of current utility rates.
 You want to be free and independent, not back to square one.

 People all over the country are taking advantage of solar savings, especially while NEM 2.0 is still in effect.
 Here in California, we have the perfect environment for solar and some of the highest electricity rates in the country.
 That also means residents have the most to save by going solar in California.

 Here in Southern California, we are blessed with lots of sunlight.
 Our weather is ideal, and many typical models and builds of solar panels can thrive and produce the most electricity.
 This is why we are called the Golden State and why so many huge solar installations are built right near our home in the Mojave Desert.

 However, the biggest and best reason to go solar is freedom from electricity rate increases!

-With over 50 years of experience, thousands of customers, hundreds of 5-star reviews, we have built a reputation of excellence and we always look out for our customer’s best interests.
-We install every solar panel ourselves and back up our work with the industry’s best 25-year full coverage warranty.
+With over 50 years of experience, thousands of customers, and hundreds of 5-star reviews, we have built a reputation of excellence and always look out for our customers’ best interests.
+We install every solar panel ourselves and back up our work with the industry’s best 25-year full-coverage warranty.

 Getting a free energy assessment from Option One Solar is as easy as giving us a call.
 No intrusive home consultations are necessary with experts like us.
-We can gather information remotely and give more accurate quotes than our competitors in a matter of minutes.
+In minutes, we can gather information remotely and give more accurate quotes than our competitors.

 Give us a call to get started: